nus-cs2103-AY2021S2/tp/docs/team/mrweikiat.md

 *Enhancement 1*
 * It allows the user to classify tasks into 3 different category, `LOW/MEDIUM/HIGH`, with `HIGH` having the most priority
 * Justification : User can view the different priority on the Ui and each priority levels are color coded distinctively from one another
-* Highlights: It was difficult to implement the priority tag feature as we have to take note of the feature ability to be sorted, to handle that issue.
+* Highlights: It was difficult to implement the priority tag feature as we have to take note of the feature ability to be sorted.
 I introduced `states` as an attribute to the priority tag class, and assign values to each of those states such that it was easier to implement the comparator feature.
-* Worked on the following files: `PriorityTag`, `State`, `Tag`, `AddCommandParser`, `EditCommandParser`, `CliSyntax`, `TaskTrackerParser`, `AddCommand`, `EditCommand`, `ArguementMutliMap`, `ParserUtil`, `Prefix`.
+Worked on the following files: `PriorityTag`, `State`, `Tag`, `AddCommandParser`, `EditCommandParser`, `CliSyntax`, `TaskTrackerParser`, `AddCommand`, `EditCommand`, `ArguementMutliMap`, `ParserUtil`, `Prefix`.

 *Enhancement 2*
 * Sorting the priority tag based on priority levels can help the user view the most prioritised tasks at the top of the task list.
 * Justification : User can better organise and plan which tasks to do first using the priority levels.
 * Highlights : User can use the `sort` feature to identify tasks that requires more attention so that user can better organise their tasks.
-* Worked on the PriorityTag files and Sorting files, but are not restricted to: `PriorityTagComparator`, `SortCommand`, `SortCommandParser`.
+Worked on the PriorityTag files and Sorting files, but are not restricted to: `PriorityTagComparator`, `SortCommand`, `SortCommandParser`.

 *Enhancement 3*
 * Ensure testing can be properly function after every deliverables to identify any possible bugs.